agrant16/CheckersBot/README.md

 The bot also has a built in scoring function which it uses by default to assign a score to the current state being looked at.
-It's a fairly naive algorithm which simply assigns a score to each piece on the board and returns the difference between the current plyer's score and the other player's score..
+It's a fairly naive algorithm which simply assigns a score to each piece on the board and returns the difference between the current player's score and the other player's score.

 ```python3
     def pieces_count(state):